 Is there a better combination?

 It must be very evident by now that I am crazy obsessed with beets.
-Over the course of this blog, I have had about 9 beet recipes and, rest assured, there will be many many more to come.

 So, why am I so obsessed with beets?
 I wish I had an answer for you!